tgsmith61591/beautiful-jekyll/_posts/2018-12-23-automate-gh-builds.md

 ## The first push to `gh-pages`:

-Before we automate the builds, it's helpful to have the `gh-pages` branch on remote (the server).
+Before we automate the builds, it's helpful to have the `gh-pages` branch on the server.
 Make sure you have all of your changes committed and pushed before proceeding.

 From the `master` (or your default) branch, we're going to checkout a new [orphaned branch](https://csinaction.com/2016/02/12/orphaned-brachnes-in-git/) called